Citation, DOI and article data

 Voiding cystourethrography (VCUG), also known as a micturating cystourethrography (MCU), is a fluoroscopic study of the lower urinary tract in which contrast is introduced into the bladder via a catheter.
 The purpose of the examination is to assess the bladder, urethra, postoperative anatomy and micturition in order to determine the presence or absence of bladder and urethral abnormalities, including vesicoureteric reflux (VUR).

-It is more commonly performed in the paediatric population than adults.
+It is more commonly performed in the pediatric population than adults.

-As per American College of Radiology (ACR) and Society for Paediatric Radiology (SPR) guidelines clinical indications for voiding cystourethrography include, but are not limited to:
+As per American College of Radiology (ACR) and Society for Pediatric Radiology (SPR) guidelines clinical indications for voiding cystourethrography include, but are not limited to:

 - urinary tract infection

 - neurogenic dysfunction of the bladder, e.g. spinal dysraphism